Spinal Cord Research Centre

 • free in both senses of the word (no cost, no restrictions).

 To accomplish this, we put together two packages and some of our own configuration files, to make it all work together nicely.
 The major component is the X Window server.
-Of the leading free X servers for Windows, we chose Xming over Cygwin/X because we've found it to be a bit more reliable on our systems, and it's also much more self-contained, which makes it more portable.
-Xming comes in both non-free (donation required) and free versions, which can be downloaded from the Xming X Server web site, but we actually use the free 6.9.0.31 release that was bundled with andLinux as it included a few useful configuration tweaks.
-We added in an Xminrc configuration file which has an entry for launching PuTTY.
-We used a modified version of PuTTY called PuTTYtray, mainly to avoid PuTTY's use of the Windows registry for its configuration.
+Of the leading free X servers for Windows, we chose VcXsrv over Cygwin/X because it is much more self-contained, which makes it more portable.
+We had used Xming in the past, but the free version of it hasn't been updated in almost 10 years.
+We added in an entry to the system.XWinrc configuration file for launching a new PuTTY session.
+We used a modified version of PuTTY called PuTTYtray, again for portability, mainly to avoid PuTTY's use of the Windows registry for its configuration.
 Other PuTTY variations are available that use configuration files instead of the registry, but we settled on PuTTYtray because it seems to be actively maintained (some others like portaPuTTY use older PuTTY source and don't have the latest security fixes), and also because it can transfer configurations from the registry to files and back again.
 Finally we set up Session profiles for our systems, and default settings that include all the features and options we like to use to connect to our systems.

-(20 MB ZIP archive, 27 MB uncompressed).
+(48 MB ZIP archive, 72 MB uncompressed).

-Starting Xming+PuTTY from the USB stick's Xming folder
+Starting Xsrv+PuTTY from the VcXsrv folder

-Xming task bar icon and pop-up menu
+VcXsrv task bar icon and pop-up menu

-Once started, Xming puts an X icon in the task bar.
-Right-click on this icon to get Xming's pop-up menu, from which you can select New PuTTY Session... to start up a terminal connection to one of the capture and analysis systems.
+Once started, VcXsrv puts an X icon in the task bar.
+Right-click on this icon to get VcXsrv's pop-up menu, from which you can select New PuTTY Session... to start up a terminal connection to one of the capture and analysis systems.
 This brings up PuTTY's configuration window, from which you can select and start up a new terminal session, as well as set up and save your configuration options for these sessions.
-Our Xming.zip package comes with pre-defined sessions for all of the SCRC's current data capture and analysis systems, which can be used as-is to connect to our servers, or you can use these as a starting point for new system configurations.
+Our VcXsrv.zip package comes with pre-defined sessions for all of the SCRC's current data capture and analysis systems, which can be used as-is to connect to our servers, or you can use these as a starting point for new system configurations.
 To connect to one of these servers, simply double-click the server name in the list of stored sessions.
 A double-click will do the same as single-clicking the name, then clicking on Load and then Open.

 PuTTY Configuration and Session selection window